 It is the sense of self, or what you call “me” or “I” that is so troubled by the trials and tribulations of life.
 As a byproduct of existential concerns, it may reach an existential crisis then turn upon itself to ask why it exists and what is at its core.

 The prescription for an existential crisis is written at a fork in the proverbial road, with one way trying to soothe the troubled mind and get out of this upsetting stage, and the other way continuing down the path to find out who you are.
-For the latter path, Ramana Maharshi recommended a practice called self-enquiry.
+For the latter path, Ramana Maharshi recommended a practice called self-inquiry.

 He taught, “Of all the thoughts that arise in the mind, the ‘I’-thought is the first.
 It is only after the rise of this that the other thoughts arise.
 It is after the appearance of the first personal pronoun ‘I’ that the second and third personal pronouns [you, he, she, it] appear.
-Without the first personal pronoun, there will not be the second and third…By the enquiry ‘Who am I?’
+Without the first personal pronoun, there will not be the second and third…By the inquiry ‘Who am I?’
 The thought ‘Who am I?’ will destroy all other thoughts and, like the stick used for stirring the burning pyre, it will itself, in the end, get destroyed.
-Then there will arise Self-realisation.”
+Then there will arise Self-realization.”

 But what if you don’t want to go down this road of self-searching because it’s too upsetting or scary, you’re too filled with negative thoughts, or the timing just isn’t right?
 In this case, you can tackle your crisis by psychological means.